Nur-Adnan/MERN-Stack-Chat-App-Frontend/README.md

 ### User Features
 - **Registration & Authentication**:
-  - Users can register by providing a photo, name, bio, unique username, and password.
+  - Users can register by providing a photo, name, bio, unique username, & password.
   - Secure login using a username and password.

 - **Real-Time Messaging**: